-As many of you know, I write a weekly column for US News and World Report, and you can find the archives of this column here.
+As many of you know, I write a weekly column for US News and World Report (you can find the archives here).
 With that column, I’m tied to a pretty tight word count of between 800 and 900 words – they don’t want articles longer than that.

 Anyway, as I was writing my most recent column for them, I was trying to list a bunch of good last-minute gift ideas for under $20, and I found myself going over the word limit.
 Way over.
 I quadrupled the word count on my first draft, actually.
 (See, sometimes I get lost in a zone and lose track of time and how long my articles are getting…)

 I decided right then and there that I wanted to share all of these ideas with readers, but I also had already submitted my topic to US News and World Report.
 With my editor, we pared the list down to a tidy 800 words and you can find the finished article here: 10 Last Minute Holiday Gift Ideas for $20 or Less.